Other / mixed grade configuration · Tulsa, OK

 What is the racial and ethnic makeup of Skelly Es?

-The largest demographic group at Skelly Es is Hispanic or Latino at 59.1%.
-The school serves a diverse student body in Tulsa, OK.
+The largest demographic group at Skelly Es is Hispanic or Latino at 59.1% of enrollment, in Tulsa, OK.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 60.6/100.

 What is the Resource Investment Index for Skelly Es?

-Skelly Es has a Resource Investment Index of 35/100 (F) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Skelly Es has a Resource Investment Index of 33/100 (typical reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page